yabellini/SitioAcademico/content/en/post/ACreazyYearInReview.md

  - with 1 scientific paper accepted and 1 rejected.
 And I couldn't write anything else.
  - with 28 courses, 19 talks, and 6 interviews delivery.
 It seems that in a pandemic, I am better at teaching than writing and programming.

-_Once again, the people who accompany you on the road are the best part of the trip._
+_Once again, the people who accompany me on the road are the best part of the trip._